languages

 Core French, Grade 10 Academic – FSF 2DI

 This course is designed to enable students to increase their knowledge of the French language, further develop their language skills and deepen their understanding and appreciation of francophone culture around the world.
 Exploring a variety of themes, students will develop and apply critical thinking skills in discussion, in their analysis and interpretation of texts and in their own writing effectively.
 This course is intended to prepare students for the grade 11 University preparation course.
-Prerequisite: Grade 9 Core French, Academic or Applied
+Prerequisite: Grade 9 Core French, Academic

 Core French, Grade 11 University – FSF 3UI